ethersphere/ethswarm-blog-hugo/content/foundation/posts/monthly-development-update-august-2023.md

 +++
 banner = "/uploads/Dev-Update-August.png"
 categories = [ "Development updates" ]
-date = 2023-08-04T13:15:00.000Z
+date = 2023-09-05T00:15:00.000Z
-description = "In July, a major step was taken for the Swarm network with the unveiling of the new Localstore, which will be included in the latest Bee 1.17.0.
-Phase 4 of the storage incentives roadmap will also be released in the next few days, as will the latest updates to the price oracle, which is currently being tested extensively." references_and_footnotes = [ ] title = "Monthly Development Update – August 2023" _template = "post"
+description = "In the past month, the Swarm ecosystem has seen some significant developments.
+The Bee Track team released the much anticipated localstore rewrite and has already ironed out some of the notable issues in version 1.17.3.
+Meanwhile, anticipation builds for the release of Phase 4 items and the price oracle, both set to further enhance the storage incentive system." references_and_footnotes = [ ] title = "Monthly Development Update – August 2023" _template = "post"